kcadet/DEMO/README.md

 # DEMO
-DEMO project to test hypothesis - link to Travis CI and Heroko
+DEMO project to test hypothesis - using AWS Pipeline to test Ci/CD